Scifabric/pybossa/doc/juju_pybossa.rst

 ===================

 If you prefer a graphical interface, you are covered.
-Juju provides a very nice web interface from where you can handle PyBossa services.
+Juju provides a very nice web interface from where you can handle PYBOSSA services.
 To use it, follow these steps:

 ::